richardbogad/infinitra/TERMS.md

 # TERMS OF SERVICE FOR INFINITRA

-**Last Updated: 2025-04-11**
+**Last Updated: 2025-07-15**

-These Terms of Service ("Terms") constitute a legally binding agreement between you (an individual or the entity you represent) and **Richard Bogad Solutions**, an Austrian sole proprietorship ("Richard Bogad Solutions", "we", "us", "our"), governing your access to and use of the **INFINITRA** software (the "Software"), the website located at **[www.infinitra.xyz](https://www.infinitra.xyz)** (the "Website"), any related services including optional user accounts and paid subscriptions, and all associated content and features (collectively, the "Service").
+These Terms of Service ("Terms") constitute a legally binding agreement between you (an individual or the entity you represent) and **Richard Michael Bogad, MSc**, an Austrian sole proprietorship ("Richard Bogad Solutions", "we", "us", "our"), governing your access to and use of the **INFINITRA** software (the "Software"), the website located at **[www.infinitra.xyz](https://www.infinitra.xyz)** (the "Website"), any related services including optional user accounts and paid subscriptions, and all associated content and features (collectively, the "Service").

 **IMPORTANT: PLEASE READ THESE TERMS CAREFULLY.
-BY DOWNLOADING, INSTALLING, ACCESSING, OR USING ANY PART OF THE SERVICE, YOU AGREE TO BE BOUND BY THESE TERMS, OUR [END-USER LICENSE AGREEMENT (EULA) (`EULA.md`)](EULA.md), AND CONSENT TO THE DATA PRACTICES DESCRIBED IN OUR [PRIVACY POLICY (`PRIVACY.md`)](PRIVACY.md).
+BY DOWNLOADING, INSTALLING, ACCESSING, OR USING ANY PART OF THE SERVICE, YOU AGREE TO BE BOUND BY THESE TERMS, OUR [END-USER LICENSE AGREEMENT (EULA)](EULA.md), AND CONSENT TO THE DATA PRACTICES DESCRIBED IN OUR [PRIVACY POLICY](PRIVACY.md).
 IF YOU DO NOT AGREE TO ALL OF THESE TERMS, YOU ARE NOT AUTHORIZED TO ACCESS OR USE THE SERVICE.**

 ## 1. Acceptance and Modification of Terms